We are COVID Safe

 COVID Safe Plan

-1. All ticketholders from any show impacted in any way by the current restrictions and uncertainty will be contacted by the box office
+1. Those holding tickets to any show impacted in any way by COVID-19 restrictions and related uncertainty, will be contacted by the box office

 2. The gotix.com.au website is updated as any change occurs and is always the best place to see the most up-to-date information on the status of performances

-3. The gotix box office at The Capital will re-open for face-to-face ticket sales and enquiries from Wednesday July 28, and will operate from 9am to 5pm weekdays, until further notice.
+3. The gotix box office at The Capital will re-open on Monday September 13 for face-to-face ticket sales and enquiries from 9am to 5pm weekdays, until further notice.
+(Telephone enquiries during business can be made as usual, on 5434 6100 or email firstname.lastname@example.org )

 We hope to see you soon at the theatre!